Last Updated on December 19, 2021 by Oddmund Groette

 How do proprietary traders get paid?

-The prop firms mentioned in this article distributes money based on the performance in your sub-account.
+The prop firms mentioned in this article distribute money based on the performance in your sub-account.
 In the agreement, this is mostly labeled as “services”.
 It’s solely your own profits and losses that determine if you get paid or not.
 You are not given any salary or fees for your “services” if you are a remote trader.
+Furthermore, any gains are most likely NOT treated as capital gains but as services for being self-employed.

 Why be a proprietary trader?